Featured Image

 For this example, we’ll use a very basic donut that I’ve created in Blender.
 You can find the assets in my repository mentioned at the end of the blog.

-To load custom models and materials from the third-party modeling tool three.js provides a bunch of Loaders that can load the object and materials into three.js and add it to the scene.
+To load custom models and materials from the third-party modeling tool, three.js provides a bunch of loaders that can load the object and materials into three.js and add them to the scene.

 I have exported this donut into .obj file format from the Blender.
 This donut also contains custom material which is exported in .mtl file format by Blender.
 So for this, we’ll use MTLLoader class to load material and OBJLoader class to load the object.
 These classes are provided by three.js as an add-on.